mousepawmedia/devdocs/network/source/guides/livecollab.rst

   create one now.
 * You should have headphones and a microphone for voice chat (ideally).

-..
-NOTE:: In our experience, Live Share works well even on 200 Kbps internet
+..  note:: In our experience, Live Share works well even on 200 Kbps internet
     connections.

 The first time you start or join a session with Live Share, you will be prompted to login to GitHub.
 Follow the prompts to do so.